How to Install Brave Browser on Ubuntu 24.04, 22.04, or 20.04

 This section introduces you to installing the Brave Browser via the Flatpak package manager.
 Like Snap, Flatpak offers a unique approach to software deployment, ensuring applications can run across almost any Linux distribution through an isolated runtime environment.

-Note: If your system doesn’t have Flatpak, please see our comprehensive guide titled, “How to Install Flatpak on Ubuntu” for a step-by-step breakdown on installing the most up-to-date version of Flatpak.
+Note: If your system doesn’t have Flatpak, please see our comprehensive guide “How to Install Flatpak on Ubuntu” for a step-by-step breakdown on installing the most up-to-date version of Flatpak.

-Enable Flathub for Brave Browser on Ubuntu
+Enable Flathub for Brave Browser

 To install the Brave Browser using Flatpak, you must first activate the Flathub repository, a primary source for Flatpak apps.
 Run the following command to add Flathub to your Flatpak setup: